jmarca/trb_presentation/present.md

 # Application 2: Storing the results of imputation runs

 * Similar to prior example
+* ≅400GB of data
+* ≅700GB of generated views
 * Databases spread over three machines
 * Uses per-district collation databases
 * Analysis step used CouchDB to coordinate multiple processes